DannyBen/snapcrawl/README.md

 ## Notes

-1. If a URL cannot be found, SnapCrawl will report to stderr.
+1. If a URL cannot be found, Snapcrawl will report to stderr.
    You can create a report by running `snapcrawl go example.com 2> err.txt`

 ## Todo